Healthy Canning

 • You can use any kind of boneless chicken you wish (e.g. thigh).
 It will affect the nutrition, raising calories and fat level, if that matters to you.

-• You can reduce the salt, which is just there for seasoning, and add it instead if you wish at the table.
+• You can reduce or omit the salt, which is just there for seasoning, and add it instead if you wish at the table.

 If you pack it reasonably tightly, this is the kind of shrinkage you may experience.
 For that reason, we’re suggesting maybe firmly but not all that tightly — leave room for a bit more broth instead.